-· nibiru · 5 min read
+· nibiru · 7 min read

-About
+About Unique Divine

 I’m a programmer that makes music and writes.

 I’m obsessed with learning, solving problems, and creating, whether this involves artwork, music, coding, anything.
-To learn and create is my ikigai (生き甲斐).
+To learn and to create is my ikigai (生き甲斐).

 What I do for work

-Other passions and interests
+Passions and interests

 • 🧠 Anki: I’m a huge nerd about spaced repetition software and other strategies for accelerated learning.
 I’ve been using Anki to learn faster and remember more of what I learn for probably 5+ years at this point.
 Although I have over 100,000 mature cards, the reviews take up less than 10 minutes a day when I stop adding new material.
 Using Anki effectively was a crucial element in my journey to learn Japanese to fluency.

 • 🎼 Music: I try not to go a day without practicing 🎷 or 🎹.
+Though this isn’t always possible with things like travel, music forms an essential part of my life.

-• ⚛️ Physics/Sciences : AUp until 2020, almost all of my time went into developing competencies in physics, applied mathematics, and machine learning.
-I was almost certain I wanted to become a physicist but ended up more excited about other things.
-Although my professional trajectory has evolved a lot since then, I’m still fascinated by physics and mathematics, and I find myself going down rabbit holes digging into new publications more than I’d like to admit.
-Something abot exploring fundamental truths of reality and building an intution about its principles to understand how things work pushes the right buttons for me.
+• I was almost certain I wanted to become a physicist as I went throught university but ended up more excited about other things.
+Although my professional trajectory has evolved a lot since then, I’m still fascinated by physics and mathematics, and I find myself going down rabbit holes and digging into new publications more than I’d like to admit.

 • 📚 Reading: Some time in 2021, I decided to read and take notes on roughly two books a month.
 I mostly read biographies, self-help, and books on science and tech.
 Some of my recent favorites were: